 - garlic powder

 Feel free to swap out the asparagus and bok choy for any veggies you have on hand.
-This would also be great with canned butternut squash if you have it!
+This would also be great with canned butternut squash instead of pumpkin, if you have it!

 Start by cooking your quinoa (see instructions in section below).